bridger-thompson/choreChamps/README.md

 ## Dec 2:

-- [ ] Chores can be repeatable automatically from the interval the parent states
+- [ x ] Chores can be repeatable automatically from the interval the parent states
 - [ ] Parents can see number of chores a child has per day, ratio/percentage of chores they completed that day/week/month, and other metadata
 - [ ] Both can see a history of prizes the child has purchased
 - [ ] Parent can undo a purchase